KyleHollands/Coursera_Project__Linear_Regression_with_Python/README.md

 # Coursera_Project__Linear_Regression_with_Python

+## Project Overview
 This project focuses on implementing Linear Regression using Python and Numpy using a practical approach.
-The goal is to leverage two independent variables (area and distance from the city center) to predict the price of a house
+The goal is to leverage two independent variables (area and distance from the city center) to predict the price of a house.

+## Business Understanding

+## Data Understanding

+## Modeling and Evaluation

+## Conclusion